ew947202/obsidian_vault/00 Meta/02 PTIs/Requesting MS Project Software.md

 ---
 ## Daily Log
 ### [[2024-09-09]]
-- [ ] Questioned if user needed create/edit permissions or just read permissions, will reach back out [[2024-09-16]]
+- [x] Questioned if user needed create/edit permissions or just read permissions, will reach back out [[2024-09-16]]
+- [ ] User confirmed she needed edit access, we requested she put in a ticket via SCCM so it can be approved.
 ---